Peristome: In pitcher plants

 In pitcher plants, the peristome is a reflexed ring (or partial ring) of tissue that surrounds the entrance to the digestive tube in these plants.
 It often (for example in Cephalotus and Nepenthes) possesses sharp, overhanging 'teeth' which aid in prey retention.
 It is often studded with nectar secreting glands, hence its popular name, nectar roll.

 In fungi

-The basidiocarps of some gasteroid fungi – such as puffballs and earthstars – release spores through an apical opening that is termed a peristome and is variously delimited, its features often being diagnostic when distinguishing closely related species.
+The basidiocarps of some gasteroid fungi – such as puffballs and earthstars – release their spores through an opening on top (an apical opening) that is termed a peristome.

+In different fungal species, the peristome varies in its structural forms.
+The exact features of the peristome are often diagnostic when distinguishing closely related species.